Burro7J/mocalum/README.md

 ## Usage <a name="usage"></a>

-In the folder [examples](./examples) you will find [jupyter](https://jupyter.org/) notebook tutorial on how to use `mocalum`.
-The purpose of the tutorials is to familiarize users with [mocalum](https://github.com/niva83/mocalum) and enable them to quickly build there own workflows with it.
+In the folder [examples](./examples) you will find [jupyter](https://jupyter.org/) notebook tutorials on how to use `mocalum`.
+The purpose of the tutorials is to familiarize users with [mocalum](https://github.com/niva83/mocalum) and enable them to quickly build there own workflows with this package.
 The tutorials cover various usage of [mocalum](https://github.com/niva83/mocalum).
 The tutorials are described in a dedicated [README](./examples/README.md).

 ## Built Using <a name = "built_using"></a>
 - [Python](https://www.python.org/) - Languange